What Does Smoke Point Mean?

 What Is Smoke Point and Why Is It Important?

 No matter its type, every kind of cooking oil — nut oils, vegetable oils, refined oils, virgin oils, organic oils and processed oils — has a smoke point.
-Representing an oil's resistance to heat, a specific oil's smoke point is the temperature at which it will stop glistening and start to burn and smoke instead, imparting an acrid, burnt flavor to the foods you are using it to cook.
-This happens when the compounds in the oil break down as a result of heat exposure.
+Representing an oil's resistance to heat, an oil's smoke point is the temperature at which it will stop glistening and start to burn and smoke.
+Too much heat breaks down compounds in the oil and creates an acrid, burnt flavor which can ruin the food that's cooking in it.

-Organic, unrefined oils that go straight from the press to the bottle tend to be packed with enzymes, minerals, compounds and the full-bodied, aromatic flavors of whatever source they come from.
-While these all-natural oils are intensely flavorful and heart-healthy, their higher nutrient content makes them more susceptible to fast rancidity and easy burning because they have lower smoke points.
+Unrefined oils that go straight from the press to the bottle tend to be packed with enzymes, minerals, compounds and the full-bodied, aromatic flavors of whatever source they come from.
+While these all-natural oils are intensely flavorful and heart-healthy, their higher nutrient content makes them more susceptible to rancidity and burning because they have lower smoke points.
 Because of their high compound content, unrefined oils are better for cooking at low temperatures.

-Refined oils, however, have a higher smoke point because they undergo physical processes to remove the color, flavor, smell and remnants of the nut.
+Refined oils, however, have a higher smoke point because they undergo processes that remove the color, flavor and smell.
 Refinement techniques like high-temperature heating, filtering, bleaching and deodorizing work to extract all the compounds — full of minerals and flavors — that do not interact well with heat and eliminate them to produce industrial-level, neutral-flavored cooking oils with higher smoke points.

 Considerations for Cooking

-To avoid burned flavors and free radicals in your foods and to optimize the conditions for your cooking style, it is essential to understand what oils work best for which type of cooking.
-Try to consider different smoke points when you use cooking oil in your next meal.
+To avoid burned flavors and free radicals in your foods and get the most from your cooking, it's helpful to understand what oils work best for which type of cooking style.
+Understanding different smoke points will help get rid of the guess work when you cook your next meal.

 In general — as we mentioned above — an oil's smoke point has a lot to do with whether it has been refined.
 Because they have been stripped of all nut remnants, refined oils have a higher smoke point and are more suited to high-heat cooking, like deep-frying and searing.
 The lighter a refined oil appears, the higher its smoke point is bound to be and the safer you are to cook that oil at extremely high temperatures.

 An oil's smoke point also depends on its source.
-Typically, vegetable oils like avocado oil, soybean oil, canola oil, corn oil and grapeseed oil tend to stand up to the highest heats and serve best for stir-frying and deep-frying.
-Nutrient-rich, organic oils like nut, seed and olive oils have lower smoke points and are better for finishing or low-heat purposes — although there are some exceptions.
+Typically, vegetable oils like avocado oil, soybean oil, canola oil, sunflower oil and grapeseed oil withstand the highest heats, making them the best for stir-frying and deep-frying.
+Nutrient-rich, organic oils like nut and olive oils have lower smoke points and are better for finishing or low-heat purposes — although there are some exceptions.

-Keep in mind that whenever you cook in oil, bits of batter, fat and whatever you are cooking will likely break off and blend with the oil, lowering the smoke point by accelerating the oil's process of breaking down.
-Also, every time an oil reaches its smoke point, the smoke point decreases.
-If you plan on reusing your cooking oil, it will have a lower heat tolerance each time you cook with it.
+It's helpful to keep in mind that little bits of food can break off into oil while you are cooking, which can effectively lower the smoke point and accelerate the process of breaking down.
+Also, every time an oil gets near its smoke point, the smoke point decreases.
+So, if you plan on reusing your cooking oil, it will have a lower heat tolerance each time you cook with it.

 Overview of Common Smoke Points